 What you can expect to experience while on the job

 Employment of geographers is projected to decline 1 percent from 2019 to 2029.
 Budget constraints are expected to reduce employment for geographers in federal government.
-However, governments and businesses will still need geographers to research topics such as natural hazards, the use of resources, and climate change.
-For example, geographers’ analyses on population distribution and land use are important for infrastructure planning and development used by both governments and businesses.Read More
+However, governments and businesses will still need geographers to research topics such as natural hazards and the use of resources.
+For example, geographers’ analyses on population distribution and land use are important for infrastructure planning and development by both governments and businesses.Read More

 Gray states indicate no data available